Information & Deadlines

 The funding period begins on June 1, 2020.
 Grant-funded travel must begin within 12 months of that date.
 At ACC’s discretion, New York Fellowship Program participants may be offered a start date outside this funding period.

 Please note that after notification, additional time is required to administer the grant agreement and process payment requests.
 It is advisable to plan for a later start date if project planning cannot take place prior to securing funding, or if the money must be received before activities can begin.

 Professional artists, arts administrators, scholars, graduate/post-graduate students, and organizations working in the following fields:

-Individual applicants must be either residents or citizens of China, Hong Kong and Macau, and their proposed program must involve travel between one or more countries and regions on the list.
+Individual applicants must be either residents or citizens of mainland China, Hong Kong or Macau, and their proposed program must involve travel between one or more countries/ regions on the list.

 ACC grant funds may be used for costs associated with travel and research only.
 Research is broadly defined as any activities in pursuit of creative or scholarly inquiry, and may take many different forms.
 The following examples of allowable expenses are not an exhaustive list and are intended as a general guideline only: